omeka/omeka-s-enduser/docs/content/items.md

 ![Red arrow points to the globe icon and a text entry field highlighted in blue](contentfiles/item_lang.png)

 #### Omeka resource
-Omeka resource fields create an internal link between the resource you are creating and the resource which fills that field.
+Choosing an Omeka resource as a metadata value creates an [internal link between the resource you are creating and the resource that fills that field](#linked-resources).

 When creating an item, you have the option to use either another item or an item set.